teena0401/ETL-Data-Pipeline-with-Shell-Airflow-Kafka/README.md

 You will explore building these ETL pipelines using real-world scenarios.
 You will extract, transform, and load data into a CSV file.
 You will also create a topic named “toll” in Apache Kafka, download and customize a streaming data consumer, as well as verifying that streaming data has been collected in the database table.

 Objectives:
-Extract data from CSV, TSV, and fixed width files Transform extracted data
+- Extract data from CSV, TSV, and fixed width files
+- Transform extracted data
-Load transformed data into the staging area.
+- Load transformed data into the staging area
-Submit, unpause, and monitor a DAG.
+- Submit, unpause, and monitor a DAG
-Create a topic in Kafka
+- Create a topic in Kafka
-Download and customize a streaming data consumer Verify that streaming data has been collected in a database table Evaluate your peers’ code and output using the provided rubric and grading scheme.
+- Download and customize a streaming data consumer
+- Verify that streaming data has been collected in a database table
+- Evaluate your peers’ code and output using the provided rubric and grading scheme

 ## 1.0: Build an ETL Pipeline using Airflow